poproshaikin/deltabase-c/deltabase/README.md

 - SELECT results are currently materialized in memory in the standard plan executor.
 - Streaming execution and deeper optimization paths are still evolving.
 - WAL/recovery behavior is actively evolving with recent CLR integration.
+- The long-term client story includes a C# ADO.NET driver, so the protocol and result format should stay friendly to .NET consumers.